csc-training/hip-programming/docs/04-memory.md

     - Through prefetches
     - Through hints
 - Must still obey concurrency & coherency rules, not foolproof
-- The performance on the AMD cards is an open question
+- Although the performance on AMD cards is quite good, there may be issues with prefetching and hints (with AMD)

 # Unified Memory workflow for GPU offloading